 I worked on two research projects in undergrad, in which I mainly simulated different systems in C.

-This was my first ever academic project, and in it we studied the evolution of iron oxide nanowires.
+This was my first-ever academic project, and in it, we studied the evolution of iron oxide nanowires.
 My contribution to this project was primarily in using Professor Kolmogorov's Maise software to analyze the given chemical reaction.
 Most of this contribution was applying and setting up physical chemistry simulations.